XÁMZA (häm'zä)*

 XÁMZA illuminates a little-known world of lost desert kingdoms, harems, mystical rituals, and intimate secrets of life, death and the possibility of redemption.

-Then there is Dahia el Kahina.
-She was a Jewish Berber Warrior Queen known as the Malkat Ifriqiya, the Queen of Africa, who lived in the Aures Mountains of Algeria in the 7th Century.
+XÁMZA is a fantasy grounded in reality.
+At the center of the story is Dahia el Kahina.
+Although there is some dispute, she is often described as a Jewish Berber Warrior Queen known as the Malkat Ifriqiya, the Queen of Africa, who lived in the Aures Mountains of Algeria in the 7th Century.
 When Arab armies first invaded North Africa, she successfully fought them off for seven years, before being captured and beheaded.
-Today she is a mythic figure to North Africans, standing as a symbol of anti-colonialism.
+Today she stands as a symbol of anti-colonialism.
 Kahina means prophetess in Arabic.
 It is also possible that Kahina derives from Kohen, the ancient priestly class in Jerusalem, descended from the biblical Aaron, brother of Moses.

 Albert Louis Greenberg